 How does philanthropy help your community?
 Read stories highlighting just a few of the ways philanthropy is working on issues of concern to all of us in Connecticut.

-Welcome to the Connecticut Council for Philanthropy, a statewide association of grantmakers and the hub of philanthropy in Connecticut.
-As a nonprofit organization, the Council is dedicated to providing its members with the highest quality programs, resources and services, networking opportunities, and insight and news about grantmaking and philanthropy.
+Welcome to the Connecticut Council for Philanthropy (CCP), a statewide association of grantmakers and the hub of philanthropy in Connecticut.
+As a nonprofit organization, CCP is dedicated to providing its members with the highest quality programs, resources and services, networking opportunities, and insight and news about grantmaking and philanthropy.

 Get on the Map (GOTM) is a campaign to improve the quality, timeliness and availability of grantmaking activity across the country.
 GOTM captures grantmaking data which is more detailed than reported on the Form 990.
 This data will be available through an online mapping tool engineered by the Foundation Center, in partnership with Connecticut Council for Philanthropy.